splunk/public-o11y-docs/gdi/opentelemetry/components/cumulative-to-delta-processor.rst

 The cumulative to delta processor is an OpenTelemetry Collector component that converts monotonic, cumulative sum, and histogram metrics to monotonic metrics with delta aggregation temporality.
 The supported pipeline type is ``metrics``.
 See :ref:`otel-data-processing` for more information.

 Converting metrics from cumulative to delta temporality is useful when sending cumulative histogram data because cumulative histograms are difficult to process in the platform.
-Since the processor is stateful, it works best when data is always sent to the same instance of the Collector.
+Since the processor is stateful, don't use it when sending data from multiple Collector instances.
 See :ref:`statefulness-delta-considerations`.

 .. note:: Non-monotonic sums and exponential histograms are not supported.